-Not that these traditional practices are without their merits, but promoting specific a product or service through email will more likely influence your customers to act by using call-to-actions and encourage them to visit your website by including links.
-Direct marketing allows you to fill your sales funnel with new potential customers by informing them of your products or services immediately.
+Not that traditional practices are without their merits.
+However, email promoting products or services are more likely to influence your customers.
+Ultimately, you’re taking all the information they need directly to their inboxes.
+Through carefully crafted call-to-actions and encouraging them to visit your website by including links, you can promote your ideal user journey.
+Direct marketing lets you fill your sales funnel with new potential customers by immediately informing them of your products or services.

-It’s the digital age, most clientele can have an email address and indeed would rather an email over a phone call.
-Sending an email is much more convenient than calling at unsuitable times in your potential customer’s working day.
+It’s the digital age; most clientele can have an email address and would instead use an email over a phone call.
+Email sending is much more convenient than calling at inappropriate times in your potential customer’s working day.
 With an email, clientele can read and reply in their own time, and a benefit for you is that you can gauge results and gather quantitative data, measuring click-through, open and reply rates.

-If you’re a smaller company or generally have a small marketing budget, direct marketing will probably be the best option to consider.
+Direct marketing is probably the best option if you’re a smaller company or generally have a small marketing budget.
 The fact that direct marketing is targeted to a specific audience can help you set realistic sales goals based on your chosen expenditure.
-Media advertising can work well for those with bigger budgets, look at Coca-Cola and McDonald’s, but they spend millions on advertising each year.
-These companies have very a very strong history of branding and a seemingly endless cash resource to further their business.
-Smaller SME’s often do not have this.
+Media advertising can work well for those with bigger budgets; look at Coca-Cola and McDonald’s, but they spend millions on advertising each year.
+These companies have a solid history of branding and a seemingly endless cash resource to further their business.
+Smaller SMEs often do not have this.

-The aim of marketing is to put you and your product in front of your target audience to then make sales.
-Most customers welcome contact from familiar business people who try to understand their needs and it also provides the opportunity to re-establish relationships with customers who haven’t returned to your business in a while.
-We are sure we won’t need to remind you that the cost of retaining a customer is much cheaper than gaining new ones…
+Marketing aims to make sales by putting you and your product before your target audience.
+Most customers welcome contact from familiar business people who try to understand their needs.
+It also allows you to re-establish relationships with customers who haven’t returned to your business.
+We are sure we won’t need to remind you that retaining a customer costs much cheaper than gaining new ones…

 How can automation help?

-Automation is a key feature of direct marketing; this means that one person can deal with multiple clients making this approach again, very cost effective.
+Automation is a crucial feature of direct marketing; this means that one person can deal with multiple clients making this approach, again, very cost-effective.
 Automation through emails allows the marketer to send predesigned emails that are personalised and purposeful emails to specific lists of interested parties, resulting in a connection.
-A good example of this is often seen by fan clubs sending personalised cards to their groups on birthdays.
+An excellent example of this is often seen by fan clubs sending personalised cards to their groups on birthdays.

 Automation will allow you to make a personal connection with customers and has been shown to increase customer loyalty.
-But what’s more beneficial to you, is that automation in direct marketing can free up a lot of time.
-Using systems to automatically create and manage client lists will mean spending less time on boring admin duties, so you can get back to the real business of closing sales.
+But what’s more beneficial to you is that automation in direct marketing can free up a lot of time.
+Using systems to create and manage client lists automatically will mean spending less time on tedious admin duties so that you can get back to the real business of closing sales.